coldchip/chipvpn/README.md

 - It prevents changing of the IP after setting it and thus IP spoofing is not possible.
 # Prerequisites
 - A machine running Linux, preferably Ubuntu 21.04
 - C compiler (gcc)
-- Having the TUN/TAP kernel module loaded
+- TUN/TAP kernel module loaded

 # Building from source
 - `$ mkdir bin`